onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 the way to enable the capacity for valley crossing is to boot up global consciousness something beyond our cells, the invidivual or the genome with all of its rivalrous competitiveness and hill climbing affinity

+█████ IN EXPANDED SECTION

+> "You have enemies?
+Good.
+That means you've stood up for something, sometime in your life." - [Winston Churchill](https://www.azquotes.com/quote/56283)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Evolution's Arrow